groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/document-merging/how-to-merge-docx-files/_index.md

 ### Can I customize the merge process, such as specifying page ranges or adding watermarks?
 Absolutely, GroupDocs.Merger provides flexible APIs to customize the merge process according to your requirements.
 ### Where can I find additional support or documentation for GroupDocs.Merger for .NET?
-You can refer to the [documentation](https://reference.groupdocs.com/merger/net/) for detailed API reference and examples.
+You can refer to the [documentation](https://tutorials.groupdocs.com/merger/net/) for detailed API tutorials and examples.
 ### Does GroupDocs.Merger for .NET offer a free trial?
 Yes, you can get started with a [free trial](https://releases.groupdocs.com/) to explore the features before making a purchase.
 ### How can I obtain a temporary license for GroupDocs.Merger for .NET?